gluon/AbletonLive9_RemoteScripts/Novation_Impulse2/readme.txt

 FIXED: 2)when track goes down, the bank is not changed.
 3) on initialize mute/solo buttons do not light workaround - press shift button.
-4) when arming a single track make the track selected
+FIXED: 4) when arming a single track make the track selected

 Future things to implement.